pandeyanuradha/Chatbot-for-mental-health/README.md

 - Fixed issues related to Python scripts not working due to outdated library versions and methods
 - Added requirements.txt for easy installation of dependencies

-Before you run the scripts, ensure you have Python version <=3.8 installed (preferably Python 3.8; required for installing some libraries like Tensorflow)
+Before you run the scripts, ensure you have Python version <=3.8 installed (preferably Python 3.8; required for installing some libraries like Tensorflow).

 This project was done for a research project under a professor at my university with a self-scraped dataset.
 The dataset we used is confidential; hence, I have used a sample Kaggle dataset.
 I decided to make the Scripts open-source to make a compilation of different **chatbots from scratch in Python** since I struggled with such resources during my research.